 Simon has performed with bands like Incognito and Reel People and done studio work including remixes for Bootsy Collins, Elton John or Jamiroqaui.
 And he definitely likes vintage gear – owning an Oberheim OB-Xa, a Minimoog, an ARP Avatar and of course the mighty Fender Rhodes to mention but a few.
-For live situations, gear like that would of course be unpractical.
-Still, he wants access to lots of sounds as he likes to ‘orchestrate’ as a player with layers.
+For live situations, gear like that would of course be impractical.
+Still, he wants access to lots of sounds as he likes to ‘orchestrate’ as a player with multiple sounds and layers.
 Developments in software instruments have led to many amazing possibilities, but for Simon hardware is still an important piece of the puzzle.
 So he took a ‘hybrid route', as he calls it, and designed a light weight live rig that covers all bases: A combination of his favorite hardware keyboards and Apple Mainstage with our Impact LX88+ controller keyboard.
 More than reason enough for a chat!

 I am running a hybrid system, as for me one box doesn’t do everything.
 I use the best of both worlds: My standard setup is a Yamaha Motif ES8, Moog Little Phatty, StudioLogic Numa Organ and the Impact LX88+ controller with Apple Mainstage.
 The Motif delivers the fat bread & butter sounds, like strings, horns or pads, and Mainstage opens up a world of specialist stuff that I can no longer live without!
 Now I can use my favorite Plug-Ins live, like the Ravenscroft 275 Piano or Scarbee EP-88.
 Mainstage gives me access to rich sounds that use 20 Gig rather than a workstation’s typical 20 Meg and are fully customizable, which is important to me as a programmer.
 Or Sylenth – my go-to virtual synth that I also used in the performance videos for Nektar.
 It’s so much quicker for me to create modern pop-synth-sounds in software rather than surfing through workstation menus.
 So the controller is an integral part of my system as I like to program MainStage to be ‘hands on’.
 It is the heart of my rig, it does all the sound management and rig assignments.
 I use an open system where any keyboard has access to any sound source, including layering, splits and so on – the Motif is also fully integrated.
 I therefore have almost limitless splits and assignments per patch with a single button over up to 4 keyboards and heaps of different software, it's incredible actually.